 - 77/200 kHz CHIRP transducer and speedometer

-Want to know the position of both your kayak and that elusive largemouth bass?
-The Garmin Striker 4 may be the answer.
+Do you want to know the position of your kayak and that elusive largemouth bass?
+The Garmin Striker 4 is the best GPS for kayak fishing.

 This GPS device and Fishfinder has a 77/200 kHz Compressed High-Intensity Radar Pulse (CHIRP) transducer, which radiates Sonar (sound navigation ranging) waves underneath your craft and displays them when they return.

-The fish finder has a 3.5-inch screen and can display your boat position, water depth, and underwater conditions.
+The fish finder has a 3.5-inch screen that displays your boat position, water depth, and underwater conditions.
 It has a vertical or horizontal side-by-side display.

-The Garmin Striker 4’s GPS allows you to mark waypoints when on the water, allowing you to track routes to and from fishing locations or the shore.
+The Garmin Striker 4’s GPS allows you to mark waypoints on the water and track routes to and from fishing locations or the shore.
 It has speed, heading, bearing, and arrival time display features.

 Sealed rechargeable battery with charger